UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/Purchasing_in_Myriad.md

 # Purchasing in Myriad

-!!! important "29 Oct 2024: We are planning a Myriad refresh for Dec 2024, to be confirmed."
+!!! important "4 Nov 2024: The Myriad refresh is confirmed."
+    The filesystem will be replaced first and then new nodes will be added.
-    If it goes ahead, we will be able to add some paid nodes then and also allow planning for future purchases.
+    We will be able to bring new paid nodes online in March 2025 and also allow planning for future purchases.
 The nodes we will have available are below.

     Please contact rc-support@ucl.ac.uk for prices and let us know your timescales.
-    We cannot fully confirm this is going ahead until it receives finance approval.
-It has moved on to the next stage after the meeting on 9 Oct 2024.

 Researchers may purchase additional resources to be used as part of the [Myriad](../Clusters/Myriad.md) High Performance Computing cluster if the free service does not meet their needs.
 These resources can be made available in one of two ways: